farm-fe/rfcs/rfcs/002-runtime-module-management/rfc.md

 ## Summary

-This RFC describes a runtime module management system to load, register and initialize modules in browsers and Node.js for Farm.
+This RFC describes a runtime module management system to load, register, and initialize modules in browsers and Node.js for Farm.

 ## Motivation

-Since modules need to be bundled when been distributed in browsers, modules from source code have to be merged into a limited number of chunks, besides, native module features are not available in all versions of browsers and Node.js, a emulated module system is required.
+Since modules need to be bundled when distributed in browsers, modules from source code have to be merged into a limited number of chunks.
+Additionally, native module features are not available in all versions of browsers and Node.js, so an emulated module system is required.

 ## Overview